mainmatter/mainmatter.com/blog/_posts/2019-03-16-spas-pwas-and-ssr.md

 JavaScript used on pages across the Internet is now [ca. 400KB on the desktop and ca. 360KB on mobile devices](https://httparchive.org/reports/state-of-javascript), an increase of ca. 36% and ca. 50% respectively over the past 3 years.
-All of this JavaScript not only has to be loaded via often spotty connections though but also parsed, compiled and executed - often on mobile devices that are far less powerful than the average desktop or notebook computer (have a look at [Addy Osmani's in-depth post on the matter](https://medium.com/@addyosmani/the-cost-of-javascript-in-2018-7d8950fbb5d4)
+All of this JavaScript not only has to be loaded via often spotty connections but also parsed, compiled and executed - often on mobile devices that are far less powerful than the average desktop or notebook computer (have a look at [Addy Osmani's in-depth post on the matter](https://medium.com/@addyosmani/the-cost-of-javascript-in-2018-7d8950fbb5d4)